SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Experiments

 \subsection{Ablation Studies}

+The ablation studies are mainly conducted on the classification task because it provides a direct and quantitative evaluation of the learned sketch representations.
+The retrieval model shares a similar architecture with the classification model, and improvements in classification performance are therefore generally reflected in retrieval performance.
+For sketch generation, there is currently no widely accepted quantitative metric for evaluating structural plausibility, and generation quality is typically assessed through qualitative comparisons.

 To validate the effectiveness of our proposed design, we conducted a series of ablation studies focusing on the following modules.
-The experiments were performed using a subset of the QuickDraw dataset \cite{skhrnn}, and the results are reported in \Cref{ablation}.
+The experiments were performed on the subset of QuickDraw \cite{skhrnn}, and the results are reported in \Cref{ablation}.

 \begin{enumerate} \item SGraph (SG). \item DGraph (DG). \item Stroke Sample in SGraph (SS). \item Point Sample in DGraph (PS). \item Information Fusion (IF). \end{enumerate}

 \textbf{Effectiveness of SGraph and DGraph:}